-Summary offences are will be made by a . offences, heard in criminal offences comm the Court, where the decision nitted in Victoria are summary offences, an example of them is being drur offence to go to jail. nk in a public place.
-It is for a person convicted of a summary Key terms Magistrates'; possible; minor; m nagistrate; criminal; Most
+Summary offences are will be made by a . offences, heard in the criminal offences committed in \ Court, where the decision Victoria are summary offences, an example of them is being dru unk in a public place.
+It is for a person convicted of a summary Key terms Magistrates'; possible; minor; magistrate; criminal; Most

-- 2. Read the following statements and determine which are incorrect (please highlight/circle): - I. Indictable offences are a type of criminal offence that is serious in nature heard by a judge and a jury (if the accused pleads 'not guilty') in a higher court. - II.
+- 2. Read the following statements and determine which are incorrect (Highlight your answer): - I. Indictable offences are a type of criminal offence that is serious in nature heard by a judge and a jury (if the accused pleads 'not guilty') in a higher court. - II.
 Sanctions imposed for indictable offences are usually much more severe than those imposed for summary offences. - III.
 The Magistrates' Court cannot conduct trials for indictable offences. - IV.
 Most offences tried by the courts are for indictable offences. - 3.
 The police believe Sophie has stolen a car.
 Sophie denies this when defending herself in the Magistrates' Court.
-With respect to the burden of proof, which party would need to provide evidence first. - As Sophie is arguing she did not commit an offence, she would face the burden of proof and have to provide evidence for her side of the story. - The police and Sophie must answer the magistrate's questions, to help the magistrate discover the truth of who stole the car. - Because the police allege that Sophie has committed an offence, they would face the burden of proof and have to provide evidence for their side of the story. - None of the above is correct regarding the burden of proof. - 4.
-Which of the following statements are true (please highlight/circle)? - I. The standard of proof in criminal cases is beyond reasonable doubt. - II.
+With respect to the burden of proof, which party would need to provide evidence first. - As Sophie is arguing she did not commit an offence, she would face the burden of proof and have to provide evidence for her side of the story. - The police and Sophie must answer the magistrate's questions, to help the magistrate discover the truth of who stole the car. - Because the police allege that Sophie has committed an offence, they would face the burden of proof and have to provide evidence for their side of the story. - None of the above is correct regarding the burden of proof.

+- 4. Which of the following statements are true (Highlight your answer)? - I. The standard of proof in criminal cases is beyond reasonable doubt. - II.
 A magistrate or jury must be 100% confident the accused is guilty for the standard of proof to be met. - III.
 The standard of proof prevents the accused person being convicted with insufficient evidence. - IV.
 The accused must prove beyond reasonable doubt the truth of any defence they raise. - V. The standard of proof upholds the principle of fairness. - 5.
-Which of the following is not true with respect to the presumption of innocence? - The presumption of innocence means the accused does not need to present evidence. - The presumption of innocence prevents accused persons from having to give self-incriminating evidence. - The presumption of innocence applies only to those charged with indictable offences.
+Which of the following is not true with respect to the presumption of innocence?
+Highlight your answer - The presumption of innocence means the accused does not need to present evidence. - The presumption of innocence prevents accused persons from having to give self-incriminating evidence. - The presumption of innocence applies only to those charged with indictable offences. - The presumption of innocence means the accused will be considered innocent until the standard of proof has been met.

-6. • The presumption of innocence means the accused will be considered innocent until the standard of proof has been met. sie, 18, has been charged with being drunk in a public place.
-Rosie does not understand the criminal • justice system.
+6. Rosie, 18, has been charged with being drunk in a public place.
+Rosie does not understand the criminal justice system.
 Using an example, explain to Rosie the concept of summary offences.
 (2 MARKS) 7.
 Distinguish between indictable offences and indictable offences triable summarily.
 (2 MARKS) 8.
 Explain how the burden of proof relates to the presumption of innocence.
 (2 MARKS) 9.
 Define the standard of proof and explain how it contributes to the element of fairness in the criminal justice system.
 (2 MARKS) 10.
 Describe the term 'presumption of innocence'.
-(2 MARKS) 11.
-Your friend Steve has been charged with an indictable offence and is awaiting trial.
-He thinks that: his case must be heard in the County or Supreme Court he should pressure his lawyers to prove he is innocent a jury will only acquit him if they know he is definitely innocent Outline why each of these statements is incorrect.
-(4 MARKS)
+(2 MARKS) · · ·